GuidesMay 9, 2026

 Dishwasher vs. Hand Washing Bottles: Sterilization Guide

-Both dishwasher sanitizing cycles and thorough hand washing with hot soapy water effectively clean baby bottles, but neither reliably sterilizes without extra steps like boiling or steaming—especially for babies under 2-12 months.
-Check labels, use top racks for dishwashers, and prioritize sanitizing for newborns to keep germs at bay safely.1 2 4
+Both dishwasher sanitizing cycles and thorough hand washing with hot soapy water effectively clean baby bottles and reduce germs to safe levels.
+However, neither reliably sterilizes without extra steps like boiling or steaming—especially for babies under 2-3 months.
+The best method depends on your baby's age, immune health, and what works for your family's routine.1 4

 Understanding the Science Behind Cleaning and Sterilization